-Each fall, the YMCA of Middle Tennessee sponsors middle school Model United Nations conferences.
+Each fall, the YMCA of Middle Tennessee sponsors a Model United Nations conference.
 At the conference, Tennessee middle school students learn about the United Nations by representing member states in a mock United Nations.

-Students form country teams and represent member countries' interests in the General Assembly by drafting and debating resolutions.
+Students form delegations and represent member countries' interests in the General Assembly by drafting and debating resolutions.
 These resolutions cover a wide variety of topics of international concern.